Buying a home is often the biggest purchase you can make in life

 The initial deposit isn't the only cost you need to factor in when buying a house.
 Your home loan also doesn't cover upfront costs so you'll have to make room in your budget to accommodate them.

-These include stamp duty, bank fees and charges, building and pest inspections, and conveyancing or legal fees.
+These include stamp duty, bank fees and charges, building and pest inspections, agent fees, and conveyancing or legal fees.

 Apart from budgeting for the costs of moving, don't underestimate the ongoing costs of owning a property.
 Rates, insurance and maintenance can all add up.

 Don't waste your time home hunting until you have checked out your home loan options.
 Your borrowing capacity will dictate the houses you can afford, so you won’t waste time looking at houses that are out of your price range.
 While it's not a guarantee of getting a finance, home loan pre-approval is an important step demonstrating you application fits a lender's criteria.